Effects of Stress on the Body

 5. The Musculoskeletal System

-• Headaches: Tension in the neck, shoulders, and head can cause tension headaches or migraines.
+• Tension headaches – The most widespread, constant pain felt in the neck, shoulders and head areas, tension headaches are often nicknamed tension headaches or migraines.

-• Jaw Pain: Stress can cause people to clench their jaw or grind their teeth, leading to jaw pain or temporomandibular joint (TMJ) disorders.
+• Jaw Pain: Stress can result in jaw clenching or teeth gritting, thus leading to pain in the jaw or disorders associated with the temporomandibular joint (TMJ).

 6. The Respiratory System

-• Asthma Attacks: Stress can trigger or worsen asthma symptoms.
+• Asthma Attacks: Factors like stress can help cause or aggravate asthma attacks.

-• Shortness of Breath: Feeling anxious or stressed can cause short, shallow breaths, making it harder to get enough oxygen.
+• Shortness of Breath: Stress or anxiety can cause the individual to take short shallow breaths, making it difficult for the person to acquire enough amounts of oxygen.

 7. The Reproductive System

-• Men: Chronic stress can lower testosterone levels, reduce sperm count, and affect sexual performance.
+• Men: Chronic stress can also interfere with the testosterone hormone levels and adversely affect sexual activity, compromises effective sperm production.

 Long-Term Effects of Chronic Stress

-• Mental Health Issues: Chronic stress is linked to anxiety, depression, and even panic attacks.
-It can also increase the risk of developing post-traumatic stress disorder (PTSD).
+• Mental Health Issues: Stress is a common factor for anxiety, depression and sometimes panic attacks.
+People suffering from stress can also become susceptible to concerns such as post-traumatic stress disorder (PTSD).

 Managing Stress Effectively